wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 of the main memory, called the "page cache".
 When a page fault occurs, the page cache is first searched for the virtual page number that triggered the fault.
 If a match is found, then the compressed page in the page cache is decompressed and served to the VMM as if it were read from the disk.
+Although the paper assumes LRU as the replacement algorithm, any algorithm is feasible as long as it ranks pages in the main memory and selects the lowest score candidate as victim.